Quality assurance certification for NDAP

 5. Prepare for your certification audit | On-site dates negotiated with certification body should be no later than twelve months after your funding is approved | Liaise with Certification Bodies about audit activities, including sampling Prepare consumer involvement in audit | |

-6. Participate in your certification audit | On-site dates negotiated with Certification Bodies should be no later than twelve months after your funding is approved | Assist with streamlining audit activities Use opportunities to ask questions, make comments on the audit findings in exit meeting | |
+6. Participate in your certification audit | On-site dates negotiated with Certification Bodies should be no later than 12 months after your funding is approved | Assist with streamlining audit activities, use opportunities to ask questions, make comments on the audit findings in exit meeting | |

-7. Take follow-up action if required | Address major nonconformities within three months and nonconformities within six months of assessment if identified.
+7. Take follow-up action if required | Address major nonconformities within 3 months and nonconformities within 6 months of assessment if identified.
 Decision on certification must be made no later than 18 months after the date on which your funding is approved | Provide feedback to staff, Board, consumers If nonconformities are identified, undertake corrective action | |

 8. Start three-year certification cycle | |||

-a) prepare for and undertake first surveillance audit | Within 12 months of initial certification audit | Internal audit Documentation on ongoing corrective action | |
+a) prepare for and undertake first surveillance audit | Within 12 months of initial certification audit | Internal audit documentation on ongoing corrective action | |

-b) prepare for and undertake second surveillance audit | Within 24 months of initial certification audit | Internal audit Documentation on ongoing corrective action | |
+b) prepare for and undertake second surveillance audit | Within 24 months of initial certification audit | Internal audit documentation on ongoing corrective action | |

 c) re-negotiate contract with Certification Body | Between 24 and 36 months of initial certification audit | Review certification body’s cost and quality of its work | |

-d)prepare for and undertake recertification audit | Within 36 months of initial certification audit | Internal audit Documentation on ongoing corrective action |
+d) prepare for and undertake recertification audit | Within 36 months of initial certification audit | Internal audit documentation on ongoing corrective action |

 Was this page helpful?